Florence

 Notable People Named Florence

-Florence Agnes Henderson was an American actress best known for her role as Carol Brady on The Brady Bunch, with a career spanning film, stage, and television.
+Florence Henderson was an American singer and actress best known for playing Carol Brady on The Brady Bunch throughout her six-decade career.

-Florence Owens Thompson was the subject of Dorothea Lange's iconic photograph "Migrant Mother" and became a symbol of the Great Depression.
+Florence Owens Thompson was the subject of Dorothea Lange's iconic Great Depression photograph "Migrant Mother."

-Florence Yu Pan is an American attorney and judge who has served on various courts in the District of Columbia.
+Florence Yu Pan is an American lawyer and judge serving on the U.S. Court of Appeals for the D.C.
+Circuit.

-Florence Kate Upton was an American-born English cartoonist and author known for creating the Golliwog character in children's books.
+Florence Kate Upton was a cartoonist and author best known for creating the Golliwog character in children's books.

-Florence May Chadwick was a pioneering American long-distance swimmer, known for being the first woman to swim across the English Channel in both directions and setting time records, as well as achieving other notable swimming feats.
+Florence May Chadwick was an American swimmer who made history as the first woman to swim the English Channel in both directions and conquer other major open water routes.

 Vivian Whitaker